vsu-csci/pseudo-app-team-3/README.md

 ## Workshop Task
 In this workshop you will create your own Pseudo App or Project idea.
 Be creative in your teams you can create any idea you'd like.

 Take 5 minutes to come up with an 'idea' in your teams.
-Your project will consist of a repository that contains: a README.md file, and at least 2 source code files.
+Your project will consist of a repository that contains: a README.md file, an index.html file, and your own pseudo source 'code' file.

 You will utilize git commands to collaborate and understand version control in your teams.

+### Step 1

+After visiting Github classrooms, clone the repository to your own local machine. git clone 'url'

+## Step 2

+On your own machine pair program to change the code in the index html.
+You should change the tag in h1 with your own title and the image in the img tag with your own image url representing your idea

+## Step 3

+Add these changes, commit and push back to the repo!

 **The commands that you will use are at least:**